Article translated by an automatic translation system. Press here for further information.

-In his research on the Portuguese pilgrimages he also refers to the route coming from Chaves that was later diverted to Zamora to continue through Sanabria and Ourense, where the itinerary of the Sanabrés or Mozarabic Road advances.
+In his research on the Portuguese pilgrimages he also refers to the route from Chaves that was later diverted to Zamora to continue through Sanabria and Ourense, where the itinerary of the Sanabrés Way or Mozarabic advances.

 The story of Juan Bautista Confalonieri:

 The library of the Vatican contains a manuscript of the travels that Italian priest Juan Bautista Confalonieri made between 1592 and 1597.
 The Jacobean interest in this manuscript is reflected in the pilgrimage on horseback made in the spring of 1594 from Lisbon to Santiago de Compostela.
-This adventure is collected and translated into Spanish in the book El Camino Português, written by Juan M. López Chaves and edited by Asociación Amigos de los Pazos.
+The Portuguese Way, written by Juan M. López Chaves and edited by Asociación Amigos de los Pazos.
 Confalonieri apparently followed the same itinerary as the German traveller Jerónimo Münzer did just a century earlier and that José García Mercadal reflected in his work Travels of foreigners through Spain and Portugal.
-The itinerary described by Confalonieri from Lisbon to Santiago, fundamentally, and that of other authors, have been the basis for the recovery and signaling of the current Central Portuguese Road .
+The route described by Confalonieri from Lisbon to Santiago, mainly, and that of other authors, was the basis for the recovery and signalling of the current Central Portuguese Way .